zuozhenggh/learning-library/developer-library/forms-to-oci/network/network.md

 ## Task 3: Install a Bastion   ##

+In real usecase, it is more appropriate to have a VPN connection or Fastconnect between your on-premise system and the cloud.
+For this sample, we will use a Bastion host that is easier to set up.
+But for sure not ideal.

 1. In the Hamburger menu, choose **Compute / Instance**
 2. Then click **Create Instance**